yarelm/blog/content/post/ai-first-engineering-culture.md

 They are the ones who've seen many phases of hype over their careers, and they developed a mature level of skepticism.
 They say AI is too hyped.

+While on the same time, you may see the PMs, the designers, the analysts and other non-engineers in org, swiftly adapt AI and use vibe-coding heavily, while being deeply passionate about it.
+What's going on?
+Shouldn't the engieering be on the bleeding edge?

 To get your engineering team to be AI-first, you have to **win them over**.
-Because these skeptics are often the more senior folks, they tend to lead and influence where the wind is blowing within their teams.
+Because these AI skeptics are often the more senior eng, they tend to lead and influence where the wind is blowing within their teams.
 If you make them AI-first, others will follow.

 As a manager, you may think "they don't want to use AI because they are afraid it will replace them", or other similar thoughts.

 That's mostly not true.
-I've talked to a lot of them, and as a technical skeptical person myself, I can understand why they developed that skepticism.
+And as a technical skeptical person myself, I can understand why they developed that skepticism.
 To win them over, you need to understand their way of thinking.

 ### Why They're Skeptical